tgvashworth/action-graph/README.md

 const SayHello = createClass({
     // 'run' is where the action does most of its work.
 The first rule is that run is passed a
     // 'state' object, where it can store information about what it has done done, and it
     // must return another state object to be passed to the next action.
+It can also return
+    // nothing, in which case the state will be passed on as it was.
     //
     // In this case we don't do anything with state — we just log a messasge! run(state) {